illinois-cs241/assignment-docs/mapreduce.md

 make data
 ```

-You should now see `data/dracula.txt` and `data/alice.txt` in your lab folder.
+You should now see `data/dracula.txt` and `data/alice.txt` in your MP folder

 ### Running Your Code
 We have provided the following mappers: